 Cerberus can be configured to provide additional post-verification client certificate checking.
 Specifically, you can require the certificate common name to match the FTP username.
-This option is currently only exposed via the config file and can be controlled through the following security tag
+This option is currently only exposed via the settings.xml configuration file and can be controlled through the following security tag